eworm-de/routeros-scripts/README.md

 (Yes, the example url still belongs to the repository for easy handling - but the url can be what ever you use.)

-For a script to be considered valid it has to begin with a *magic taken*.
+For a script to be considered valid it has to begin with a *magic token*.
 Have a look at [any script](README.d/hello-world.rsc) and copy the first line.

 Starting a script's name with `mod/` makes it a module and it is run